Selecting Polo Mallets

 If you don’t know what length mallet is right for you, the best thing to do is get on the horse you’ll be using and sit as if striking the ball with your arm straight down.
 Use a long stick to measure from the ground to the top of your palm.
 The measurement in inches will be a pretty good indication as to the most ideal length.

 If you’re still unsure and need help deciding what is the right mallet for you please email me with a plenty of information.
-I.e. Your ability, strength level, type of polo played, etc.
+I.e. Your ability, wrist strength on a scale of 1-10, handicap level, type of polo played, etc.

-We can deliver mallets made exactly to your specifications anywhere in the world within a week.
+We can usually deliver mallets made exactly to your specifications anywhere in the world within a week.